ebramanti/cmsi387/homework/process-gymnastics/process-gymnastics.md

     /Applications/Google

 ##4.
 Login to my.cs.lmu.edu.
-Who else, other than root and you, has processes running at that time?
+Who else, other than root and you, have processes running at that time?